adamsoliev/bearblog/intro-sql/blogpost.md

 `INNER` and `OUTER` are optional; `INNER` is the default. `LEFT`, `RIGHT`, and `FULL` all imply outer joins.

 Join types
-* `INNER JOIN` keeps only rows that match on both sides.
+* `INNER JOIN` keeps only rows that match on both sides
-* `LEFT JOIN` keeps all rows from the left table and fills in columns from the right table only when you have a match, otherwise using NULL as the column values.
+* `LEFT JOIN` keeps all rows from the left table and fills in columns from the right table only when you have a match, otherwise using `NULL` as the column values
-* `RIGHT JOIN` does the opposite: it keeps all rows from the right table.
+* `RIGHT JOIN` does the opposite: it keeps all rows from the right table
-* `FULL JOIN` keeps all rows from both sides, padding missing values with NULL.
+* `FULL JOIN` keeps all rows from both sides, padding missing values with `NULL`
-* `CROSS JOIN` returns every possible combination of rows from both tables, so the result size is the product of their row counts.
+* `CROSS JOIN` returns every possible combination of rows from both tables, so the result size is the product of their row counts
-* `LATERAL JOIN` allows a subquery that runs once per row of the outer table — like a loop over the left input.
+* `LATERAL JOIN` executes a subquery for each row of the outer (left) table, much like a loop

 Join conditions
 * `ON` defines how rows from the two tables are matched and filtered.
 In contrast, `WHERE` (covered next) is also a filter, but it applies after the join output is produced.
-Here’s a basic `ON` example that pairs each checked-out book with its holder and displays those in the literature genre.
+Here’s a basic `ON` example that pairs each checked-out book with its holder and filters out books that aren't in the literature genre.
   ```sql
   SELECT *
   FROM books AS b